 What is data breach software?

-Data breach software monitors for signs your organization’s data has been compromised and leaked.
-The software continuously scans the dark web, hacker forums, and breach databases for your leaked credentials, session tokens, and sensitive company information.
-When your data appears in a breach, you get instant alerts.
-You can then respond before attackers exploit it.
+Data breach software monitors the dark web for signs your data has been compromised.
+It scans hacker forums, criminal marketplaces, and third-party breaches for your leaked credentials, session tokens, and sensitive company information.
+When your data appears in a breach, you get instant alerts so you can respond before attackers exploit it.

-The software tracks criminal marketplaces, paste sites, Telegram channels, and ransomware leak sites.
-It identifies exposed employee passwords, customer data, credit card numbers, and internal documents.
-Advanced systems correlate breach data with your specific assets.
-This filters thousands of alerts down to the threats that actually matter to your organization.
+The software tracks Telegram channels, paste sites, and ransomware leak sites.
+It finds exposed employee passwords and customer data.
+Breachsense filters alerts down to the threats that actually matter to you by matching breached data against your domains and assets.

-According to IBM’s 2024 Cost of Data Breach Report, organizations that detect breaches in under 200 days save an average of $1.12 million.
+According to IBM’s 2025 Cost of a Data Breach Report, breaches contained early cost about $1.1 million less than those caught late.
 Early detection gives you time to reset passwords, revoke access, and prevent account takeovers before damage occurs.
-Data breach software works 24/7 to protect your organization.

 Data breach monitoring results showing alerts for compromised company data